-Mary Astor, born as Lucile Vasconcellos Langhanke (May 3, 1906 — September 25, 1987) was an American actress.
-She is mostly remembered for her appearance in the 1941 version of The Maltese Falcon, however, she'd been appearing movies from before they were being made with sound.
-Her first film was a 1921 silent at 14, but it turned out to be a Deleted Role.
+Her first film was in a 1920 short film starring Buster Keaton (it turned out to be a Deleted Role).
 She continued making films throughout her teen years for the benefit of her parents, who took all the money she earned for their own lavish lifestyles, until she rebelled.
 (Many of these pictures are considered to be lost).
 She transitioned into talkies, being named as one of the WAMPAS Baby Stars (the Hollywood Hype Machine actresses) in 1926.

 Astor was in a variety of roles in a variety of genres; although mostly an unknown actress nowadays, she appeared in a variety of movies with many famous actors that are still known today, such as Humphrey Bogart, Judy Garland, and Clark Gable.
-She hit the headlines in 1936 because of a messy child custody case, because her husband (no slouch in the infidelity/bigamy department) had threatened to reveal an alleged maneater reputation she had written about in her Secret Diary.note While said diary was never called to court because the judge demanded the whole book, not just torn-out pages or excerpts, New York Daily News Intrepid Reporter Florabel Muir got hold of it and her photocopies were published.
-It didn't damage Mary's career, however — she managed to win an Academy Award for The Great Lie in 1941.
+She hit the headlines in 1936 thanks to a messy child custody case, during which her ex-husband (no slouch in the infidelity/bigamy department himself) threatened to reveal an alleged maneater reputation (in particular, an affair with the married playwright George S. Kaufman) that she had written about in her Secret Diary.note While said diary was never called to court because the judge demanded the whole book, not just torn-out pages or excerpts, New York Daily News Intrepid Reporter Florabel Muir got hold of it and her photocopies were published.
+It didn't damage Astor's career, however — she managed to win an Academy Award for The Great Lie in 1941.

 Due to her alcoholism, Astor was recommended in rehab to write an autobiography by a priest/psychologist.
 The book became a bestseller in 1959.
 She later moved to New York, appeared on Broadway and acted on TV.
 She also became an author, writing another autobiography as well as fiction.
 She retired from acting in the 1960s and died from respiratory failure at 81 years old.